Ange29092001/Graph_Analysis/README.md

 # Graph_Analysis
-Some achievements of the Graph analysis module and application
+Some achievements of the Graph analytics and application for social networks module

 ## 1er notebook : Réseaux de neurones graphiques (Node Embedding)